Why are Information Skills important?

-In the wider context, information skills are important because it helps to increase information literacy.
+In the wider context, information skills are important in helping to increase information literacy.
 Information literacy is a set of abilities requiring individuals to “recognize when information is needed and have the ability to locate, evaluate, and use effectively the needed information.”
-(ALA, 1989) Integrating Information Literacy into the curriculum is about building skills for independent lifelong learning.
+(ALA, 1989) Integrating information literacy into the curriculum is about building skills for independent lifelong learning.

 Library Induction Tours

-All library induction/research skills sessions must be booked by your lecturers.
-In Letterkenny campus,contact email@example.com and in the School of Tourism Killybegs campus library, contact firstname.lastname@example.org to book library induction and research skills sessions.
+All library induction/information skills sessions must be booked by your lecturers.
+In Letterkenny campus, contact email@example.com and in the School of Tourism, Killybegs campus, contact firstname.lastname@example.org to book these sessions.
 Both library and classroom based induction and research skills sessions are provided for all students.